 The brand expanded to Spectrum Enterprises, which includes Spectrum Bakes, a small-batch wholesome snack company, and Spectrum Suds, a community-based laundry service.
 All three companies focus on employing people with autism spectrum disorder.

 “This is not charity for us,” says co-founder and CEO Patrick Bardsley, one of the three dedicated founders in the barn in 2011 screen printing t-shirts for local autism organizations.
 “We’ve actually stumbled on a secret workforce that’s very good for business.”

-Bardsley and the other two co-founders, Stella Spanakos and Nicole Sugrue, specifically designed the custom apparel company to gainfully employ adults on the autism spectrum.
+Bardsley and the other two co-founders, Stella Spanakos and Nicole Sugrue, who are parents of children with autism, specifically designed the custom apparel company to gainfully employ adults on the autism spectrum.
 Spectrum Designs provides a sustainable business solution to the “service cliff”—the dropping off of services for people with autism when they reach 21 years old.
 People with autism need jobs.
 They have desirable workplace talents that are often overlooked.